bizflycloud/terraform-provider-bizflycloud/website/docs/r/vpc_network.html.markdown

   * `project_id` - The project id subnets of VPC Network.
   * `ip_version` - The IP version subnets of VPC Network.
   * `gateway_ip` - The IP gateway subnets of VPC Network.
-  * `allocation_pools` - The Allocation Pools subnets of VPC Network.
+  * `allocation_pools` - The allocation pools subnets of VPC Network.
 * `create_at` - The created time.
 * `updated_at` - The updated time.